Stratton (financial services)

 Stratton Finance is one of Australia's largest car and asset finance brokers, with offices in most Australian capital cities and a national network of franchises.

 Stratton Finance offers business and personal finance for a range of different types of assets including cars, boats and caravans, truck and heavy vehicles, business equipment and machinery as well as a range of insurance products.
-Stratton Finance has served over 100,000 Australians since 1998 with their asset finance, and has a staff of over 200 people Australia wide.
+Stratton Finance has served over 150,000 Australians since 1998 with their asset finance, and has a staff of over 200 people Australia wide.

-Stratton Finance is an Australian Finance Broker, accredited by over 50 lenders and insurers, some with exclusive agency.
+Stratton Finance is an Australian Finance Broker, accredited by over 40 lenders and insurers, some with exclusive agency.

 History

-Stratton Finance was first established by Rob Chaloner in 1998 as a specialist motor finance broker.
-The business initially relied on referrals from a Melbourne-based Land Rover dealership, but rapidly began attracting word of mouth referrals and a number of finance consultants were employed to meet the growing demand.
+Stratton Finance was established by Rob Chaloner in 1998 as a specialist motor finance broker.
+The business initially relied on referrals from a Melbourne based Land Rover dealership, but rapidly began attracting word of mouth referrals and a number of finance consultants were employed to meet the growing demand.

+In 2002, Stratton Finance launched www.strattonfinance.com.au, and in 2009 launched the first Stratton Finance franchise.